decretist/Dissertation/Chapter3/chapter3.markdown

 Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.

-[19] Carlos Larrainzar in (“El Borrador de la ’Concordia’ de Graciano:
-Sankt Gallen, Stiftsbibliothek MS 673 (=Sg),” *Ius Ecclesiae: Rivista Internazionale di Diritto Canonico* 11, no. 3 (1999): 593–666), 601,
+[19] Carlos Larrainzar describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+Carlos Larrainzar, “El Borrador de la ’Concordia’ de Graciano: Sankt Gallen, Stiftsbibliothek MS 673 (=Sg),” *Ius Ecclesiae: Rivista Internazionale di Diritto Canonico* 11, no. 3 (1999): 593–666, 601.
-describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
 "The second recension contains 3,945 canons (including the paleae) in the editions.
 The first recension contains only 1,860 canons (47 percent)."
 Winroth, *The Making of Gratian’s Decretum*, 2000, 122.

 [20] See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
 See